Akojede70/alx-pre_course/README.md

-Learning Process in ALX "I will be a software engineer soon"
+Learning Process in ALX "I will be a Software Engineer soon"